anikajohnson/Project2/README.md

 <b>Step Three: The Final Product</b><br>
 To recreate our dashboard complete the below steps:
   <ol>
-  <li>Clone the repo
+  <li>Clone the repo to your desktop.
-  <li>Create the database tables
+  <li>Open PgAdmin and create a new database called "Population".
+  <li>Use the Query tool to open the "pop_data.sql" file and run the code to create the database tables.
-  <li>Run the Jupyter Notebooks to load the data to the databases
+  <li>Run the Jupyter Notebooks to load the data to the databases.
-  <li>Navigate to the folder that contains app.py and launch a GitBash or Terminal
+  <li>Navigate to the folder that contains app.py and launch a GitBash or Terminal.
   <li>Type <code>source activate PythonData</code>
   <li>Type <code>export FLASK_APP=app.py</code>
   <li>Type <code>flask run</code> and keep that window open